As of October 2019, the 7th edition of APA is now available at the library, as a physical book. We do not have an eBook available.

+The in-text citation should direct the reader to the works cited page where they can find the full bibliography for the source you are citing.
 APA uses parenthetical in-text citation styles that generally use the author's last name and year.
-The in-text citation should offer the reader a clear link to the works cited page where they can find the full bibliography for the source you are citing.
+(Jones, 2020)

-Citing more than three authors?
-The in-text citation you only include the first author’s name and “et al.”.
+if the source has more than 3 authors, the in-text citation you only include the first author’s name and “et al.”.
+(Jones et al., 2020)

 An APA style paper includes a works cited page (Reference List) that lists all of the sources cited, in alphabetical order.

-Surnames and initials for up to 20 authors should be provided in the reference list.
+Surnames and initials for all authors should be provided in the reference list.

-Downey D.B., Yoon A., Martin E. (2018).
+Downey D.B., Yoon A., & Martin E. (2018).
 Schools and inequality: Implications from seasons comparison research.
 In Schneider, B. (Ed).
 Handbook of the sociology of education in the 21st century (pp. 55-70).
 Springer International.
+DOI number (if available)

 National Center for Education Statistics.
 (2016).
 Fast Response Survey System (FRSS): Teachers' use of educational technology in U.S. public schools, 2009 (ICPSR 35531; Version V3) [Data set and code book]. https://doi.org/10.3886/ICPSR35531.v3